MateuszMikielewicz/rose-srv6-control-plane-on-kathara-docker/README.md

-# ROSE SRv6 Control Plane On Kathara Docker
+# ROSE SRv6 Control Plane on Kathara Docker

-## This is a fork of an ROSE SRv6 Control Plane repository (see link [https://github.com/netgroup/rose-srv6-control-plane](https://github.com/netgroup/rose-srv6-control-plane))
+## This is a fork of an ROSE SRv6 Control Plane repository (see [rose-srv6-control-plane](https://github.com/netgroup/rose-srv6-control-plane))

-This fork was created due to conflicts in Python libraries versions.
-The requirements.txt files were changed and they are suited for an installation on a Kathara Docker Images.
+This fork is suited for an installation on a Kathara Docker Images.

+This branch adds the feature of setting a SRv6 path as an P4 table insert to the BMv2 device via the P4Runtime.
+It is added as a part of the **control_plane/node-manager** package.

+To start the node manager with the BMv2 device configuration run the following command:

+    node_manager --bmv2

+An example of P4 SRv6 SDN network is prepared on a Kathara emulator (see [SRv6_Kathara](https://github.com/MateuszMikielewicz/SRv6_Kathara/tree/adding_rose_srv6_sdn_controller)).

+## NOTE
-**Arango_DB is disabled** due to an error with its Python libraries.
+In this fork **Arango_DB is disabled** due to an error with its Python libraries.

+Currently node manager lacks  a possibility to modyfi configuration of the BMv2 feature.
+It uses **hard coded port number** (**9559**) and **p4 compilation output paths** (**/shared/build/p4info.txt**, **/shared/build/bmv2.json**) in order to connect via SimpleSwitchP4RuntimeAPI to the BMv2 device.
+You can modyfi them inside the **control_plane/node-manager/node_manager/srv6_manager.py** file and then rebuild the app.

+**SRv6 path insertion** to the P4 table is based on a **specyfic P4 code**.
+Table name and its actions are hardcoded.

 <a href="https://netgroup.github.io/rose/">
     <img align="right" src="docs/images/rose-logo-recolored-red-200x60.png">